 According to the Small Business Administration, 50% of small businesses fail in the first three to five years.
 Studies show that the top two reasons for failure are management inexperience and insufficient capital.

-If you are not experienced developing a budget, there are many resources available at your disposal as were mentioned in the category on immersing yourself into the industry.
+If you are not experienced in developing a budget, there are many resources available at your disposal as were mentioned in the category of immersing yourself in the industry.
 However, when you prepare your budget, we recommend that you be conservative with your income projections and generous with your expenses.
-By having enough cash on-hand to not only meet your initial capital expenses, but also your complete operating expenses for a minimum period of one year, you will maximize your chances of success during the formative stages of your business; any less and you will not be giving you or your business the full opportunity it may need to establish itself in the community.
+By having enough cash on-hand to not only meet your initial capital expenses but also your complete operating expenses for a minimum period of one year, you will maximize your chances of success during the formative stages of your business; any less and you will not be giving you or your business the full opportunity it may need to establish itself in the community.